 Data.
 Discovery.
 Better Health.

 We’ve got the data.
-Only the Institute for Clinical Evaluative Sciences holds all of Ontario’s 18 billion health related records – comprised of nearly a trillion data points!
+Only ICES holds all of Ontario’s 18 billion health related records – comprised of nearly a trillion data points!

 We’ve made improvements to health.
 As a world-leading research institute, our trusted evidence changes policy and practice…and patient lives.